: Data preparation and visualization within a popular software tool

 Finally, the reader is taken through instructions on overcoming resource constraints.
 Those dealing with extra-large datasets will particularly appreciate this, but unfortunately very little of it is directly applicable to the free downloadable version.
 You’ll have to upgrade to a paid version in order to analyze Big Data without resorting to some form of sampling.
 Once you do, Chisholm gives a fairly exhaustive explanation of how to keep RapidMiner from choking on your data.

 This is definitely not a stand-alone work on RapidMiner, nor does it aspire to be.
 What it does, it does very well.
-Combine this book with another that focuses on the statistical Operators and you’ll have a complete look at how to use RapidMiner to best effect.
+Combine this book with another that focuses on Operators and you’ll have a complete look at how to use RapidMiner to best effect.